pauldijou/redux-act/README.md

 - **actions** (objects | array): wrap an array of actions inside another action and will reduce them all at once when dispatching it.
 You can also call this function with several actions as arguments.

 :warning: **Warning** Does not work with assigned and binded actions by default since those will be dispatched immediately when called.
-You will need to use the `???` method for such actions.
+You will need to use the `act` method for such actions.
 See usage below.

 ### Usage

 Useful when you need to run a sequence of actions without impacting your whole application after each one but rather after all of them are done.
 For example, if you are using `@connect` from `react-redux`, it is called after each action by default.
 Using `batch`, it will be called only when all actions in the array have been reduced.

 `batch` is an action creator like any other created using `createAction`.
 You can assign or bind it if you want, especially if you only have one store.
-You can even use inside reducers.
+You can even use it inside reducers.
 It is enabled by default, but you can remove it and put it back.

 ```javascript
 import { createAction, createReducer, batch } from 'redux-act';